 Pyroute2¶

-Pyroute2 is a pure Python netlink library.
+Pyroute2 is a pure Python networking framework.
 The core requires only Python stdlib, no 3rd party libraries.
-The library was started as an RTNL protocol implementation, so the name is pyroute2, but now it supports many netlink protocols.
-Some supported netlink families and protocols:
+The library was started as an RTNL protocol implementation, so the name is pyroute2, but now it supports several protocols, including non-netlink.
+Here are some supported netlink families and protocols:

 rtnl, network settings --- addresses, routes, traffic controls